Do we still believe in free speech? Only until we disagree

 Where will this country be if its speech tradition falters?
 We can already see an awkward dynamic taking shape.
 In social settings, when we come face to face, we’re hesitant to say what we think, while online in mostly anonymous exchanges all manner of spite and bitterness pours forth.

-This raises a question worth thinking about as we celebrate America’s birthday next week: What are the chances of resolving the country’s differences if we no longer talk or listen to one another?
+This raises a question worth thinking about as we celebrate America’s birthday: What are the chances of resolving the country’s differences if we no longer talk or listen to one another?

 “We can’t lose sight of the fact that the ability to speak our minds is one of the fundamental freedoms in self government,” said Gene Policinski, chief operating officer of the Newseum Institute in Washington, D.C.